Amid Ukraine war, pope to give vision for Europe in Hungary

 With Francis traveling closer to Ukraine than at any time since Russia invaded Ukraine, the war will also be front and center during his visit.
 He plans to visit a Greek Catholic church that delivered aid to Ukrainian refugees.

-Francis, who met with Ukraine’s prime minister on the eve of the trip at the Vatican, is likely to repeat his call for a peaceful resolution of the war and to express solidarity with the Ukrainian people.
+Francis, who met with Ukraine's prime minister at the Vatican on Thursday, is likely to repeat his call for a peaceful resolution of the war and to express solidarity with the Ukrainian people.

 Orban has called for a cease-fire but been lukewarm in his support of Ukraine, refusing to supply Kyiv with weapons and threatening to veto EU sanctions against Moscow while maintaining Hungary’s strong dependence on Russian energy.